Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 [Linux VFS and Block Layers](https://devarea.com/wp-content/uploads/2017/10/Linux-VFS-and-Block.pdf) https://www.oreilly.com/library/view/understanding-the-linux/0596005652/ch14s02.html

-### "It's for the pedagogy" [amy]
+### It's for the pedagogy [^3]

-> Student: Holupaminnit, how did we get to `printf`?
+> Student: Holupaminnit, how did we get to `printf` and page faults?
 I thought we were talking about loading binaries?

 Alas, I have tricked you into learning something new.
 One way to ask this question is to ask what happens when there is a `printf` in your code, but I think the framing of our initial question at the start led us along a more interesting route.

 Undoubtedly, there are many other aspects of loading a program I have skipped.
-The point to take home is that exploring is very nonlinear.
+The point to take home is that exploration is nonlinear.
 All the irrelevant things we tried while inspecting what is going on turned out to be completely relevant!
 There is a lot going on, but I hope you will believe me and believe yourself that you could have figured this out.